Here you can learn how to use the Media Arabic Text Collection to improve your reading and comprehension skills.

 On another page I present a table in which I have merged together phraseology of all texts in the current collection.

-Text colours in this tab: black=normal text, green= names of persons or geographical names (not clickable), blue= collocations, orange = multi word expressions
+how to use this tab: Text colours in this tab: black=normal text, green= names of persons or geographical names (not clickable), blue= collocations, orange = multi word expressions

 This tab is to raise your awareness of the fact that words very often occur in combination with other words.
 If you intend to learn to speak and write Arabic on an advanced level, these combinations (collocations) and multi word expressions need to become part of your active vocabulary.